joolstorrentecalo/gitlab-foss/doc/ci/quick_start/tutorial.md

 and view the pipeline details from the **Pipelines** list.
 Verify that:

 - The two jobs run in different stages, `build` and `deploy`.
-- After the `pages` job completes a `pages:deploy` job appears, which is the GitLab process that deploys the Pages site.
+- After the `pages` job completes a `pages-deploy` job appears, which is the GitLab process that deploys the Pages site.
 When that job completes, you can visit your new Docusaurus site.